Aquinas Fellowship Program

 For the first two years, the Aquinas Fellowship Program provides subsidized housing for cohorts of 4-7 members that enables a spirit of community around shared experience, mission, and support.
 Participants are called to grow together, to support one another, and to challenge each other as they develop personally, professionally, and spiritually.
 Fellows will live in a residence provided by the Diocese of Bridgeport.

-Aquinas Fellows are invited to deepen each fellows' relationship with God and encouraged to integrate spirituality into their community life and schools, and to use spirituality as a support to provide strength and nourishment.
+Aquinas Fellows are invited to deepen their relationship with God and encouraged to integrate spirituality into their community life and schools, and to use spirituality as a support to provide strength and nourishment.
 A spiritual director will work with the community of Aquinas Fellows throughout the first two years to assist in deepening one’s relationship with God by developing an active, vital prayer life through coursework, retreats, Mass, and prayer services.

 What are the requirements of the program?